MCWG in Driving License: Eligibility and Application Process

 Importance of MCWG in Claim Processing

-- Minimal chances of claim dispute
+- Reduced chances of claim disputes arising from licence-related issues.

-The difference between MCWG and MCWOG
+The Difference Between MCWG and MCWOG

 Motorcycle without gear non transport means a license that permits a person to ride a two-wheeler without gears, used for personal transportation.
 Such vehicles run on automatic gear systems, and the rider need not shift gears manually.
 It would be ideal for a rider who intends to ride only automatic scooters and not geared bikes.